educbraga/pac-man-clone/README.md

 ![Screenshot do projeto](./images/projeto.png)

-This project is a simple recreation of the pacman game.
+This project is a simple remake of the pacman game.
 Here I used HTML5, CSS3 and vanilla JavaScript.

-For playing you just need to open the index.html file on your favorite web browser.
+To play, open the index.html file on your favorite web browser.

 ## Custom maze

 ![Screenshot do criador de labirintos](./images/labirinto.png)

-If you wish to play in a custom maze:
+If you wish to create your custom maze:

 1. Edit the xlsx file
 2. Copy the numbers